CRefice/isolation/README.md

 All of the meshes and textures used in this project are either royalty-free, or were created by myself.

+## Building instructions

+The project is based on OpenGL3, and as such, the build instructions are the same for both.
+Simply open the `Isolation.pro` project in the Code folder with QtCreator, and build the project in either debug or release mode.

 ## HDR / Bloom

 By rendering to a floating-point framebuffer, one can produce colors exceeding the [0.0, 1.0] range.
 The range of visible colors can then be adjusted through a fragment shader, using a so-called _exposure_ parameter.